 Two variations exist to the standard Leasehold for the Elderly Scheme.
 These are schemes that did not receive government funding and were wholly funded by Karbon Homes (previously Nomad Homes).
-Whilst the schemes are based on the standard Leasehold for the elderly lease, and the main features of the scheme are the same, they each may have unique differences.
+Whilst the schemes are based on the standard Leasehold for the elderly lease, and the main features of the scheme are the same, they do however have some differences to the standard lease mainly in relation to the sales process and the amounts collected in fees.